 What to consider when purchasing a new camping tea kettle

-- Heat Source: Different kettles can handle campfires as opposed to smaller propane stoves.
+Heat Source: Different kettles can handle the open flame of campfires better than others.
 Make sure you buy a kettle that fits your situation.

-- Materials: Some different materials available include stainless steel, titanium, enamel, cast iron, and aluminum.
+Materials: Some different materials available include titanium, enamel, cast iron, aluminum, and stainless steel construction.
 Each one has pros and cons such as different weights and durability.

-- Capacity: The size you buy will also matter as you won’t need a large camping tea kettle if you are camping on your own.
-A family may need a larger water kettle, as you will have more to wash or more drinks to prepare.
-A campfire kettle that collapses or that can be packed compactly with other gear may be best for a backpacking situation.
+Capacity: The size you buy will also matter as you won’t need a large camping tea kettle if you are camping on your own.
+A family may need a larger water kettle, as you will have more to wash or more hot drinks to prepare.
+If you are backpacking you may want to look at collapsible kettles or kettles that pack compactly with other kitchen gear.

-While there may be one camping tea kettle that can foot the bill for most of these situations, there may be a kettle that is more suited to your preferred camping style.
+While there may be one camping tea kettle that can foot the bill for most of these situations, there may be an outdoor kettle that is more suited to your preferred camping style.
 Here are a few of the best options available.

 Oh, and don’t forget about some trendy, hardy, and versatile enamel mugs to go along with your new camping kettle!